Recent Changes to the Illinois Estate Tax

-Kevin M. Noonan counsels individuals and families with respect to estate and gift planning, estate and trust administration, business succession issues and asset protection.
-Drawing on his training as an accountant, he provides guidance on the use of wills, trusts, life insurance and business entities to help clients preserve, protect and transfer assets in a manner that helps achieve short- and long-term objectives.
+Kevin Noonan counsels individuals and families with respect to estate and gift planning, estate and trust administration, business succession issues and asset protection.
+Drawing on his training as an accountant, he provides guidance on the use of wills, trusts, life insurance and business entities to help clients preserve wealth, and protect and transfer assets in a manner that helps clients achieve their objectives.

 This article contains material of general interest and should not be construed as legal advice or a legal opinion on any specific facts or circumstances.
 Under professional rules, this content may be regarded as attorney advertising.